rindelion/Quiz-Game-in-LAN/README.md

 ### This is my team's first Network project - an quiz game application played in LAN network.
 It have been finished for 3 days so it has a lot of bugs need to fix, but overall, if you are lucky, it will run smoothly without any problems.

 If you want to start playing, please create a database for the server connecting to.
-There is a query to create database and question in the file QuizDatabase.sql which is Vietnamese, you can make a new one in your language.
-In file Server/DoAn/Form1.cs, there is a code line: sqlconnect = new SqlConnection(@"Data Source=... ;Initial Catalog=... ;Integrated Security=True");
+TThe file QuizDatabase.sql contains queries to create database and the questions we used to play this game.
+It is in Vietnamese, so you can make a new one in your language.
+In file Server/DoAn/Form1.cs, there is a code line:

+sqlconnect = new SqlConnection(@"Data Source=... ;Initial Catalog=... ;Integrated Security=True");

 Fill your server name and your database name to connect to the database.

 Here is the database schema.